A Safe Haven for Animals

 Q: What should I do if I can no longer keep my dog or cat?

-Consider finding your dog or cat another home instead of surrendering him/her to a shelter because it will be less stressful for your animal, allows you to play a part in uniting him/her with a new family, and makes additional space available for animals whose lives are immediately at risk in surrounding municipal shelters.
-Please utilize Re-homing Packet and our free "Adoptions by Owner" website listings.
+A: Consider finding your dog or cat another home instead of surrendering him/her to a shelter because it will be less stressful for your animal, allows you to play a part in uniting him/her with a new family, and makes additional space available for animals whose lives are immediately at risk in surrounding municipal shelters.
+Please utilize our Re-homing Packet and our free "Adoptions by Owner" website listings.

 Owner Surrender Dogs: SHS will accept owner surrendered dogs by appointment as space allows.
 For availability and an appointment for your dog’s evaluation please call 707-542-0882.